rahmed31/LibraryDatabase/README.md

 ![Relational Schema](lib/Relational-Schema.png?raw=true "Relational Schema")

 Using this relational schema, we can now build the actual library database using MySQL.
-The script to accomplish this is included in the repository under lib > DBProjectScript.sql
+The script to accomplish this is included in the repository under queries > DBProjectScript.sql

 # Getting Started